vladif86/kstreams/README.md

 # kstreams
 ## Prerequisites
-  Install docker, CE (Community Edition).
-The installation instructions for Linux, Mac and Windows you can find here
+  1. Install docker, CE (Community Edition).
+The installation instructions for Linux, Mac and Windows you can find [here] (https://docs.docker.com/install/)
+  2.